Skip to Content

 Maybe she did.
 She did impress everyone with this piece of her work, where she didn’t romanticize domestic violence but rather showed how dangerous trauma bonding can be.
 As for the open ending, I’m leaving that to your imagination.

-Decoding the elements of Hooverse in ‘It Ends with Us’
+Decoding the Elements of Hooverse in ‘It Ends With Us’

 I’m gonna make this short, so let’s start with our favorite girl, the heart of the story – Lily.